pymodbus-dev/pymodbus/README.rst

   * Architecture documentation
   * Functional testing against any reference I can find
   * The remaining edges of the protocol (that I think no one uses)
+  * Asynchronous clients with support to tornado , asyncio

 ------------------------------------------------------------
 Development Instructions